Isaac Paredes Preview, Player Props: Rays vs. Mariners

 Isaac Paredes At The Plate

-- Paredes leads Tampa Bay in total hits (109) this season while batting .253 with 49 extra-base hits.
+- Paredes has 110 hits, which is tops among Tampa Bay hitters this season, while batting .255 with 50 extra-base hits.

-- Among the qualified hitters in MLB action, his batting average ranks 92nd, his on-base percentage ranks 33rd, and he is 17th in the league in slugging.
+- Among qualified hitters, he ranks 87th in batting average, while his on-base percentage ranks 30th and he is 16th in slugging.

+- In 57.6% of his 125 games this season, Paredes has picked up at least one hit.
+He's also had 28 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.